irontoby/shuttleit/README.md

         sudo cp 90-shuttlexpress.rules /etc/udev/rules.d

-   The purpose of this entry is to tell the udev subsystem that it should create a worl-readable device file entry at `/dev/shuttlexpress` any time the device is plugged in.
+   The purpose of this entry is to tell the udev subsystem that it should create a world-readable device file entry at `/dev/shuttlexpress` any time the device is plugged in.
 That way, the script can be run by any user without root privileges.

+2. Install `xdotool` if not already present (`sudo apt install xdotool`).
+   This is used to send the keypresses which will be simulated by the script.

-2. Plug your ShuttleXpress into a USB port and verify that the device `/dev/shuttlexpress` got created.
+3. Plug your ShuttleXpress into a USB port and verify that the device `/dev/shuttlexpress` got created.
 Recent versions of Ubuntu use `inotify` so the rule should be picked up immediately; if not then try `sudo udevadm control --reload-rules`.

-3. Either manually run `shuttleit.pl`, or set it to run automatically when you login.
+4. Either manually run `shuttleit.pl`, or set it to run automatically when you login.
 On Ubuntu, this is best accomplished using the "Startup Applications" tool.

-4. Turn the knob on your ShuttleXpress; your system volume should adjust accordingly.
+5. Turn the knob on your ShuttleXpress; your system volume should adjust accordingly.

 ## Hacking